(Last updated 14th March 2022)

 It is not possible to opt-out of Braze as it is an essential tool that we require in order to provide our services to you.

 Clue uses a suite of performance analysis and monitoring tools called Firebase, which is provided by Google LLC.
 Firebase allows us to monitor the overall performance and stability of our apps, implement internal version control, identify bugs and prioritize fixes.
 For this purpose Firebase collects your IP address, device identifier, as well as event and usage data related to your use of Clue.
-This data will be transferred to and stored on a server in the EU and operated by Google, Inc.
+This data will be transferred to and stored on a server in the EU and operated by Google LLC.

 It is not possible to opt-out of Firebase as it is an essential tool that we require in order to provide a functioning Clue app to you.